Birmingham Ground Gas Protection

 Radon, carbon dioxide and methane gasses, as well as VOCs (Volatile Organic compounds such as hydrocarbons), pose a danger to your health.
 Therefore, new constructions must use the appropriate materials to keep them out.

-A ‘Gas Protection Verification Plan’ independent of CIRIA C735 is required.
+Conforming to CIRIA C735, a independent ‘Gas protective verification plan’ must be prepared.
 A robust design and construction process should then be followed to install the gas protection measures and the requirements of ‘verification plan’ implemented.
 After construction passes independent verification, handover documentation should then be prepared.
 It should detail any steps required during the construction process to prevent damage as well as for the operation and maintenance of the building.

 Specialist advice is highly recommended during the assessment and risk assessment phases of ground gas data.
 Below are some important documents to keep in mind and reference: